-If the offense was a Class C felony, (and the current offense is not listed in RCW 9A.44.142 Subsection 5), a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
-This action may be initiated by offender request or by the Sheriff's office.

-For foreign country, federal, military, tribal, or out-of-state offenses-for a person required to register for a military, federal, tribal, out-of-country or out-of-state conviction, the duty to register shall continue indefinitely.
-An offender may petition the court in the county in which they reside to be relieved of the duty to register if they have been in the community for 15 consecutive years without being convicted of a disqualifying offense; or, if a court or other administrative authority in the person's state of conviction has made an individualized determination that the person is not required to register.
+- (3) If an adult was convicted of a Class C felony, a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
+This action may be initiated by offender request or by the Sheriff's office. - (4) (a) For a person required to register under RCW 9A.44.130(1)(b) for a class A offense committed at age 15, 16, or 17, the duty to register will end three years after the last date of release from confinement, including full-time residential treatment, if any, or entry of disposition.
+There are no disqualifiers. - (b) For a person required to register under RCW 9A.44.130(1)(b) who does not meet the description above ((4)(a)), the duty to register will end two years after the last date of release from confinement, including full-time residential treatment, if any, or entry of disposition.
+This includes any non-adult with a federal, military, tribal or out of state offense.
+There are no disqualifiers. - (5) For foreign country, federal, military, tribal, or out-of-state offenses-for a person required to register for a military, federal, tribal, out-of-country or out-of-state conviction, the duty to register shall continue indefinitely.
+An offender may petition the court under RCW 9A.44.142 in the county in which they reside to be relieved of the duty to register if they have been in the community for 15 consecutive years without being convicted of a disqualifying offense; or, if a court or other administrative authority in the person's state of conviction has made an individualized determination that the person is not required to register.
+Absent clarification in the RCW, agencies have agreed that this provision will apply to adults and non-adults.